microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Legend
 This document offers prescriptive guidance labeled as follows:

-:heavy_check_mark: **DO** satisfy this specification if appropriate to your situation.
-No notification to the Graph API Review board is required.
+:heavy_check_mark: **DO** satisfy this specification.
+If not following this advice, you MUST disclose your reason during the Graph API review.

 :no_entry: **DO NOT** use this pattern.
-If you feel you need an exception, contact the Graph API Review board **prior** to implementation.
+If not following this advice, you MUST disclose your reason during the Graph API review.

 :ballot_box_with_check: **YOU SHOULD** fulfill this specification.
 If not following this advice, you MUST disclose your reason during the Graph API review.